Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Neural Network Architecture

 Obviously, when $\br=\bar{\br}$, $\Phi(X;\theta) - \Phi(\bar{X};\theta)$ and $\Psi(Y;\xi) - \Psi(\bar{Y};\xi)$ equal zero for the neural network to produce exactly $H(\bar{\br})$.
-Although we only show the neural network maps for the cases of single orbital on each ion for brevity, generalization to multi-orbital case is straightforward by allocating individual maps for hoppings between different orbitals.
+Although we only show the neural network maps for the case of single orbital on each ion for brevity, generalization to multi-orbital case is straightforward by allocating individual maps for hoppings between different orbitals.

-The maps $\Phi$ and $\Psi$ are fulfilled through deep feedforward neural networks with $n$ hidden layers neurons, as shown in Fig.\ref{fig:001}.
-Take the map $\Phi$ as an example, $ \Phi = \Phi_n \circ \Phi_{n-1} \circ \ldots \circ \Phi_1. $ The $\mu$-th hidden layer, $\Phi_\mu$ takes the output vector of the preceding layer $x_{\mu-1}$, and generates a new vector through the component-wise hyperbolic tangent activation, $ x_\mu = \tanh(w_\mu x_{\mu-1} +b_\mu), $ with $x_0= X$, and $V_{ij}= x_n$.
-Here the matrix $w_\mu$ reweights $x_{\mu-1}$ and the vector $b_\mu$ provides a bias, both of which are adjustable parameters and determined via the Adam stochastic gradient descent method\citep{Adam2014} employed to minimize the loss function during a back-propagation process.
+The maps $\Phi$ and $\Psi$ are fulfilled through deep feedforward neural networks with $n$ hidden layers neurons, as shown in Fig.~\ref{fig:1}.
+Take the map $\Phi$ as an example, $ \Phi = \Phi_n \circ \Phi_{n-1} \circ \ldots \circ \Phi_1. $ The $\mu$-th hidden layer, $\Phi_\mu$ takes the output vector of the preceding layer $x_{\mu-1}$, and generates a new vector through the component-wise hyperbolic tangent activation, $ x_\mu = \tanh(\\w_\mu x_{\mu-1} +b_\mu), $ with $x_0= X$, and $V_{ij}= x_n$.
+Here the matrix $w_\mu$ reweights $x_{\mu-1}$ and the vector $b_\mu$ provides a bias, both of which are adjustable parameters and determined via the Adam stochastic gradient descent method \cite{Adam2014} employed to minimize the loss function during a back-propagation process.
 The loss function is the root-mean-square (rms) deviation between energy spectra $\varepsilon (\br)$ computed from predicted $H(\br)$ and training labels from the \textit{ab initio} $\hat{\varepsilon}(\br)$.
 In principle, $H(\br)$ is not uniquely determined by energy spectra $\hat{\varepsilon}(\br)$ alone due to the existence of gauge freedom.
 If a different gauge is chosen at different $\br$, $H(\br)$ as a function of $\br$ may not necessarily be smooth and continuous.
 Because of the discontinuity, the predicted $H(\br)$ may not interpolate well for unseen configurations, not to mention extrapolations.
 Fortunately, the continuity of $H(\br)$ is fulfilled automatically in our neural network implementation, since the relationships between $\br$ and $H(\br)$ are represented by $\Phi$ and $\Psi$, which are smooth and continuous composite maps.
-Indeed, the TBworks gives the desired performance in the test example to be discussed next.
+A simple test of whether our method is plagued by the gauge uncertainty is its ability to generalize.
+As will be shown next, our TBworks generalizes accurately on all the independent testing data sets.